Should I Buy a Home in Plano in 2026 — or Wait?

 Keep reading for how this breaks down by price tier, neighborhood, and your specific situation.

-What the 2026 Plano Market Actually Looks Like for Buyers
+What Does the 2026 Plano Market Actually Look Like for Buyers?

 The number that matters most for a buyer right now: homes are closing at 97% of original list price — and 98.5% of last list price.
 That gap tells you something useful: some sellers start too high and have to adjust.
 Once they do, buyers aren't extracting much further discount from there.
 Your real negotiating window is often the price reduction that already happened before you made your offer.